 NASCAR is known around the world as one of America’s, and particularly the South’s, favorite pastimes.
 The National Association for Stock Car Auto Racing sanctions over 1,500 races per year at over 100 race tracks in 48 states.
 Like any other sport, NASCAR betting is just as popular as betting on any other race.

 There are so many races throughout the NASCAR season.
 We will cover them all and post updated odds of each race as they come in.
-The next big NASCAR meet is the Folds of Honor 500, which takes place on Saturday, June 6 at the Atlanta Motor Speedway.
-The following odds tables were last updated on July 3, 2020:
+The following odds tables were last updated on September 7, 2020:

 NASCAR was founded in 1948 by Bill France Sr. and has been headquartered in Daytona, Florida since its inception.
 Second, to the NFL as the largest spectator sport in the country, it can be difficult to find tickets to any big NASCAR event like the Daytona 500.